Why should you ride?

 - The routes are on scenic, low-traffic roads

-- You will get a free t-shirt (while they last)
+- You will get a free t-shirt (if you register by May 1)

 - Raise at least $200 and earn a nice, insulated, BPA-free water bottle from Polar Bottle